Hera: Marriage with Zeus

 Marble statue of Hera, 2nd century, Cyprus Museum, Nicosia.

 Hera is the goddess of marriage and childbirth rather than motherhood, and much of her mythology revolves around her marriage with her brother Zeus.
 She is charmed by him and she seduces him; he cheats on her and has many children with other goddesses and mortal women; she is intensely jealous and vindictive towards his children and their mothers; he is threatening and violent to her.

 In the Iliad, Zeus implies their marriage was some sort of elopement, as they lay secretly from their parents.
 Pausanias records a tale of how they came to be married in which Zeus transformed into a cuckoo to woo Hera.
 She caught the bird and kept it as her pet; this is why the cuckoo is seated on her sceptre.
 According to a scholion on Theocritus's Idylls, when Hera was heading toward Mount Thornax alone, Zeus created a terrible storm and transformed himself into a cuckoo who flew down and sat on her lap.
 Hera covered him with her cloak.
-Zeus then transformed back and took hold of her; because she was refusing to sleep with him due to their mother, he promised to marry her.
+Zeus then transformed back and took hold of her; because she was refusing to have sex with him due to their mother, he promised to marry her.

 In one account Hera refused to marry Zeus and hid in a cave to avoid him; an earthborn man named Achilles convinced her to give him a chance, and thus the two had their first sexual intercourse.
 According to a version attributed to Plutarch, Hera had been reared by a nymph named Macris on the island of Euboea, but Zeus stole her away, where Mt.
 Cithaeron "afforded them a shady recess."
 When Macris came to look for her ward, the mountain-god Cithaeron drove her away, saying that Zeus was taking his pleasure there with Leto.